-14. Six in ten employers wouldn’t hire a candidate with a face tattoo, tattoo discrimination statistics show.
+17. Six in ten employers wouldn’t hire a candidate with a face tattoo, tattoo discrimination statistics show.

 The international data provided by YouGov revealed that 61% of employers globally wouldn’t hire a candidate with a face tattoo, and 17% stated that they would give slightly lower chances to that applicant.

 Are tattoos in the workplace acceptable?

 However, people working in the fitness industry, the automotive industry, or others, enjoy higher tolerance.
 That being said, the acceptance of tattoos in the workplace also depends on the number and the visibility of the tattoos that an individual has.

 Can you be turned down for a job because of tattoos?

-However, these trends are decreasing, and today, tattoos and job interviews data shows that the chances for tattooed professionals to land a job are influenced by the number of tattoos, their visibility, and the overall physical appearance, including other adornments like piercings or facial hair as beard statistics indicate.
+However, these trends are decreasing, and today, tattoos and job interviews data shows that the chances for tattooed professionals to land a job are influenced by the number of tattoos, their visibility, and the overall physical appearance, including other adornments like piercings or facial hair as beard statistics show.

 What jobs allow you to have tattoos?

-Other industries that offer jobs that are tattoo-friendly are the fitness industry, hospitality, tourism, arts and media, recreation, retail, IT, and management.
+Other industries that offer jobs that are tattoo-friendly are among those who work out, hospitality, tourism, arts and media, recreation, retail, IT, and management.
 Of course, every job position that has no direct contact with clients is usually tattoo-friendly.

 What percent of millennials have a tattoo?

 Tattoos are especially popular among younger generations in the US population, and nearly half of millennials (47%) sports one.
 37% of them own more than one tattoo.